RezaZeraatkar/realtime-market-prices/README.md

 after starting the project, go to all page [http://localhost:3000/all](http://localhost:3000/all) to see the prices.

+## Technology Stack

+- React
+- TypeScript
+- Tailwind CSS
+- Redux Toolkit / React Redux
+- React Router Dom
+- React ApexCharts (in this demo just some pictures used, but in order to enable these chart using this library, you have to uncomment related parts in TableRow component and comment out img tag)
+- React Use WebSocket

 ## Available Scripts

 In the project directory, you can run: